Chart Color Schemes

 Burwood East has a highly educated workforce with strong representation in professional services.
 The unemployment rate was 4.6% as of June 2025, with an estimated employment growth of 3.0% over the past year.

-In June 2025, 6,321 residents were employed, and the unemployment rate aligned with Greater Melbourne's rate at 4.6%.
-However, workforce participation lagged significantly at 57.8%, compared to Greater Melbourne's 64.1%.
-Leading employment industries among residents comprised health care & social assistance, retail trade, and professional & technical services.
-The area demonstrated notable concentration in accommodation & food services, with employment levels at 1.3 times the regional average.
+In June 2025, 6,321 residents were employed, with an unemployment rate matching Greater Melbourne's at 4.6%.
+However, workforce participation was lower at 57.8%, compared to Greater Melbourne's 64.1%.
+Leading employment industries among residents include health care & social assistance, retail trade, and professional & technical services.
+The area has a notable concentration in accommodation & food services, with employment levels at 1.3 times the regional average.

-Conversely, construction showed lower representation at 7.1% versus the regional average of 9.7%.
-Over the 12 months to June 2025, employment increased by 3.0%, while labour force increased by 3.2%, causing the unemployment rate to rise by 0.1 percentage points.
-By comparison, Greater Melbourne recorded employment growth of 3.5% and unemployment rising by 0.5 percentage points.
-As of Sep-25, state-level data showed VIC employment grew by 1.08% year-on-year, adding 39,880 jobs, with the state unemployment rate at 4.7%.
-Jobs and Skills Australia's national employment forecasts from May 2025 projected national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Burwood East's employment mix suggested local growth of approximately 6.8% over five years and 13.9% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, construction shows lower representation at 7.1% versus the regional average of 9.7%.
+Many residents commute elsewhere for work based on Census data.
+Over the year to June 2025, employment increased by 3.0%, while labour force grew by 3.2%, causing unemployment to rise by 0.1 percentage points.
+By comparison, Greater Melbourne recorded employment growth of 3.5% and a higher unemployment rate increase of 0.5 percentage points.
+Jobs and Skills Australia forecasts national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Burwood East's employment mix suggests local growth of approximately 6.8% over five years and 13.9% over ten years, although this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment